AlarQ/Libra/README.md

 ## Project status

-In progress.Adding some functionalities, fixing bugs.
+In progress.
+Adding some functionalities, fixing bugs.

 ## Built With